3211P - Gender - Inclusive Schools

-The school may not require the student to attend a meeting as condition of providing them with the protection to which they are entitled under Policy 3211, this procedure, and state and federal law regarding gender expression or identity.
+The school may not require the student to attend a meeting as condition of providing them with the protection to which they are entitled under Regulation 3211, this procedure, and state and federal law regarding gender expression or identity.

 Communication and Use of Names and Pronouns

-An appropriate school employee will privately ask known transgender or gender-expansive students how they would like to be addressed in class, in correspondence to the home, and at conferences with the student’s parent/guardian.
+An appropriate school employee will privately ask known transgender or gender-expansive students how they would like to be addressed in class, in correspondence to home, and at conferences with the student’s parent/guardian.
 That information will be included in the electronic student record system along with the student’s legal name in order to inform teachers and staff of the name and pronoun by which to address the student.
 However, the student’s legal name should be accessible by only necessary staff members—it should not be visible to teachers or other staff who have access to the electronic records system.

 The standardized high school transcript is the only official record that requires a student’s legal name.
 School staff should adopt practices to avoid the inadvertent disclosure of the student’s transgender or gender-expansive status.
 The District will change a student’s official records to reflect a change in legal name upon receipt of: